Fanny Lye Deliver’d is now available to rent, buy or stream.

-The year is 1657, Charles I has been dispatched ruthlessly by the English Civil War, and the country lays in the hands of Oliver Cromwell.
-The Monarchy duly replaced by parliament, while ‘Lord Protector’ Cromwell leads social and religious change.
-His actions caught in a paradox of offering people a voice while embedding puritanical beliefs and laws.
-However, as Cromwell’s reign slowly marches towards its end, brave new voices began to speak of freedom from the puritanism he embodied.
+The year is 1657, and Charles I has lost his head following the English Civil War, with the country lying in the hands of one Oliver Cromwell (Lord Protector).
+Here the Monarchy was replaced by parliament and significant social and religious change.
+But Cromwell’s actions are caught in a paradox as he offers the people a voice while furthering puritanical beliefs and religious control.
+However, as Cromwell’s reign nears its final chapter, brave new voices began to speak out against the puritanism he embodied.

 Believing their story, John takes them into his home with the intention of safely escorting them to the village constable for further help.
-However, as Thomas and Rebecca wait they slowly find themselves settling in to life with the Lye’s.
-Working alongside the family while offering a glimmer of excitement to Fanny and young Arthur.
-However, as their values and opinions begin to oppose John’s puritanism; family life spirals out of control.
-As secrets are revealed, beliefs challenged and safety undermined.
-But, does the true threat lay in the actions of a young couple or the ruthless power of religion?
+However, as Thomas and Rebecca slowly settle into life with the Lye’s, they offer a glimmer of excitement to Fanny and young Arthur, their values and opinions clashing with John’s puritanism.
+But family life is about to spiral out of control as secrets are revealed, beliefs challenged, and safety undermined.

-While the power of Clay’s olde English screenplay is only further enhanced by the divine performances of a small but perfectly formed cast.
-With Maxime Peake’s Fanny both ferocious and vulnerable in the presence of new found knowledge.
-Her wants and desires slowly unwinding as her guests turn into something sinister yet exciting.
-While Freddie Fox reflects the arrogance and energy of youth with a devilish charm.
-Thomas’ beliefs clashing with John’s puritanism like two stags rutting in the depths of Autumn.
+Tonally Fanny Lye draws comparisons with Michael Reeves’ 1968 classic Witchfinder General by playing with the folk horror genre in carving a unique, horrific and mesmeric journey.
+Here the power of Clay’s Olde English screenplay is further enhanced by the divine performances of a small, perfectly formed cast.
+Maxime Peake’s Fanny is both ferocious and vulnerable in the presence of newfound knowledge, her wants and desires slowly unravelling under the guise of a home invasion thriller.
+Meanwhile, Freddie Fox reflects the arrogance and energy of youth with a devilish charm as his true intentions bubble to the surface.
+Here his scenes with Charles Dance are reminiscent of two stags rutting in Autumn.

-Meanwhile, Giorgos Arvanitis sublime cinematography uses 35mm film to its full advantage, the Lye’s cottage enveloped by a dreamlike misty landscape.
-The mist turning to fog and isolation as we reach the films grisly conclusion.
-But its Thomas Clay’s vision and direction that truly stands out, once again proving that he is one of the most unique voices in modern British cinema.
-His vision equalling that of Peter Strickland, while inhabiting a similar landscape to Robert Eggers.
+But it’s the cinematic design of Fanny Lye that brings the horror home in spades.
+Here Giorgos Arvanitis’ sublime cinematography uses 35mm film to full advantage; the Lye’s cottage enveloped in a dreamlike mist that slowly turns into fog as we reach the film’s gruesome conclusion.
+Meanwhile, Thomas Clay’s direction once again proves why he is one of the unique voices in modern British cinema.

-The key messages each viewer takes from Fanny Lye Deliver’d will differ based on individual perspective, in film that never seeks to provide easy and comforting answers.
-Its horror credentials ensuring it lingers in mind long after the credits roll.
-Ultimately offering a complex, engaging and blistering journey into self realisation; the shackles of religion and control shattered but not forgotten.
+The message each viewer takes from Fanny Lye Deliver’d will differ based on their perspective in a film that never seeks to provide easy or comforting answers.
+But, just like Witchfinder General, its horror credentials ensure the events at play linger in the mind long after the credits roll as we are taken on a haunting journey where the shackles of religion and control are shattered but not forgotten.